jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 - Status codes are a required part of an HTTP response.
 These codes indicate whether or not a request can be fulfilled by the server, and if not, what the potential reason might be for the error.
 - Status codes typically include a numeric code and then a short string of some identifying text.
-- ==Common status codes are: 200 OK, 302 Redirect, 404 Not Found, 500 Server Error==
+- ==Common status codes are: 200 OK, 302 Found, 404 Not Found, 500 Server Error==

 ---

 95
 Imagine you are using an HTTP tool and you received a status code `302`.
 What does this status code mean and what happens if you receive a status code like that?

-- The code 302 means that the information requested has been moved to another location.
+- The code 302 means that the information requested has been moved to another location, but was found.
 Typically that new location (URL) is contained within the `Location` header and browsers will automatically re-direct to the indicated location.

 ---